 J.D.-M.P.H.
 (Public Health) Program

-In conjunction with the Department of Public Health Sciences at the School of Medicine, the Law School offers a combined degree in public health.
-The students in the program can enrich their health law course work with a wide range of graduate courses in health policy and management, health economics, ethics, global health, social and behavioral health, environmental health and research methodology.
-The M.P.H. program offers concentrations in generalist practice and research, health policy, and law and ethics, and includes field placement options in global health, health policy and public health sites.
-Directed by Ruth Gaare Bernheim, J.D., M.P.H., a member of the ethics panel for the federal Centers for Disease Control and Prevention, the M.P.H. program features close collaboration with the federal CDC and with state and local public health offices in Virginia.
+In conjunction with the Department of Public Health Sciences at the School of Medicine, the Law School offers a dual degree in public health through a program directed by Professors Ruth Gaare Bernheim and Richard Bonnie.
+Students have access to graduate courses in health policy and management, health economics, ethics, global health, social and behavioral health, environmental health and research methodology.
+Instituted in 2003, the M.P.H. program offers concentrations in generalist practice and research, health policy, and law and ethics, and includes field placement options in global health, health policy and public health sites.
+The program takes four years to complete and requires a minimum of 116 credits.
+More

 Professor Margaret Foster Riley on the Health Law Program